Q and A about the First Year in Engineering

-- Candidates for the B.S.E. degree who have eight advanced placement units, among them two in physics, two in mathematics, and one in either chemistry or computer science, will be eligible for a full year of advanced standing.
+- Candidates for the B.S.E. degree who have eight advanced placement units, among them two in physics, two in mathematics, and one in chemistry, will be eligible for a full year of advanced standing.

-- Candidates for the B.S.E. degree who have four advanced placement units, including two in physics, one in mathematics, and one in chemistry or computer science, will be eligible for one term of advanced standing.
+- Candidates for the B.S.E. degree who have four advanced placement units, including two in physics, one in mathematics, and one in chemistry, will be eligible for one term of advanced standing.

 So take careful note of the subject areas.
-You have to have AP in Physics.
-The Physics AP has to be on the basis of the AP Physics C exam or the British A-levels or the International Baccalaureate higher level.
-You also must not forfeit the use of the AP credit toward Advanced Standing by taking Physics 103 or 105 or EGR 191.
-Another reason for not being notified of eligibility for Advanced Standing is that Princeton hasn't received your scores transmitted electronically from ETS.
-If you think you have AP credit in these areas that wasn't reported, check with your residential college office.
+You must have AP in Physics.
+The Physics AP has to come from the Physics department requirement fulfillment test.
+You also must not forfeit the use of the AP credit toward Advanced Standing by taking Physics 103 or 105 or EGR 151.
+Another reason for not being notified of eligibility for Advanced Standing is that Princeton hasn’t received scores transmitted electronically from ETS.

-Where are the E-Quad, Computer Science Building and Sherrerd Hall?
+Where are the E-Quad, Computer Science Building, Sherrerd Hall, and the Andlinger Center?

 The E-Quad and the Computer Science building are located on the eastern side of the campus, along Olden Street.
-Along Shapiro Walk is Sherrerd Hall nearby.
+Sherrerd Hall is along Shapiro Walk nearby, while the Andlinger Center is on the corner of Olden and Prospect.
 Please see the interactive campus map and search for Engineering Quad or Computer Science Building or Sherrerd Hall.
 Note that the E-Quad has various wings designated by letters.
 This will give you an idea of where a room is.
 For example, A224 is in the A-wing.

 What is the Friend Center?

-The Friend Center for Engineering Education is the location of classrooms and computing clusters used by both B.S.E. and A.B. students as well as the Engineering Library.
+The Friend Center for Engineering Education is the location of classrooms and computing clusters used by both B.S.E. and A.B. students.
 It is located on the corner of Olden and Williams Streets.
-Please note that it is the Friend Center, no "s" on the end of Friend.
+Please note that it is the Friend Center, no “s” on the end of Friend.

 What kind of calculator should I get for engineering?

-None.
-You will use a calculator for figuring out your phone bill and balancing your checkbook.
-Calculators aren't allowed in the calculus courses.
-Many students use the graphing calculator they used in high school for the occasional times when they need one.
+None..
+Calculators aren’t allowed in the calculus courses.
+Many students use the calculator they used in high school for the occasional times when they need one.
 You will have computers available for solving serious engineering problems using programs like MATLAB.

 What kind of computer should I buy?

 Whatever you are comfortable with.
 We make no specific recommendation.
 If you prefer Windows, get a Windows computer.
-If you prefer a Mac, then get a Mac.
-Most computers these days are powerful enough to run most general-purpose software.
-If you need to use any special software that requires more power than a personal computer, then there are powerful workstations in the E-Quad for you to use.
+If you prefer Apple, then get a Mac.
+If you need to use any special software that requires more power than a personal computer or a specific site license, these will be provided in public clusters.

-I want to take a course next summer, AFTER my freshman year.
+I want to take a course next summer, AFTER my first year.
 How do I do this?

 First, figure out where you might want to take the course.
 Princeton will consider all four-year accredited schools, but you want to take a course that is worth taking and will give you the best preparation for future needs.
-It's not worth taking a watered-down differential equations course, if you'll need to use differential equations at Princeton in your studies.
 Major state universities often offer solid summer courses in math, science and engineering.
 Next, obtain information about the course.
-A syllabus is best and can usually be obtained by contacting the department at the school where you want to take the course.
+A syllabus can usually be obtained by contacting the department at the school where you want to take the course.
 Information about scheduling is also important: when does it start and end, what days does it meet, and for how long each day.
-Summer courses also need enough weeks and hours to meet Princeton standards: minimum of four weeks, minimum of 30 hours of class, with 30 more hours of lab if it's a lab course.
-It needs to have a live professor and live fellow students in a classroom -- no distance learning classes accepted!
-It needs to have substantial assignments and assessments.
-Next, pick up a summer course approval form at your residential college office, or download one from their website.
+Summer courses also need enough weeks and hours to meet Princeton standards and substantial assignments and assessment.
+Next, download a summer course approval form from your residential college’s website.
 Follow the steps on the form.
 Take the information on the course and the approval form first to the department under which the course would be offered at Princeton.
-For example, if you are taking differential equations, which is taught at Princeton as MAE 305, then you go to Mechanical and Aerospace Engineering and present the material to the departmental representative.
-He or she will examine it and if it's judged to be acceptable, will sign indicating that the course is worthy of credit.
-Subsequent steps on the form include at stop at the office of the SEAS Associate Dean for Undergraduate Affairs, and the form winds up back at your residential college office.
-See http://www.princeton.edu/engineering/undergraduate/current/departmental/summer-course/ for more information.
+For example, if you are taking differential equations, which is taught at Princeton as MAE 305, then you go to Mechanical and Aerospace Engineering and present the material to the director of undergraduate studies.
+See https://engineering.princeton.edu/undergraduate-studies/sophomore-senior-advising/summer-course-information for more information.

 Help!
 I’m in over my head in physics and it’s only the first week!

-Don't panic, stay calm.
+Don’t panic, stay calm.
 No matter how good a physics course you took in high school, making the transition to Princeton physics can be really hard and has rattled the confidence of B.S.E. students for decades.
 Most of them made the adjustment – some faster, some slower – and are now successful in all walks of life.
-A few tips for dealing with physics: work lots of practice problems (don't look at the answers in the book!) from start to finish; if you finish working problems, work some more problems, this time without the iPod; take the problems on which you get stuck to your instructor's office hours; work some more problems, this time without IM; take the problems on which you get stuck to the study halls in Frist.
-Sleep, eat, rinse, go to class.
-Repeat.
+A few tips for dealing with physics: work lots of practice problems (don’t look at the answers in the book!) from start to finish; if you finish working problems, work some more problems; take the problems on which you get stuck to your instructor’s office hours; work some more problems; take the problems on which you get stuck to the McGraw study halls in Frist.

 What are office hours?

 Every Princeton instructor is required to set aside some time each week to meet with students.
-Take advantage of this!
-If you have a class at the same time as your instructor's listed office hours, then usually it is possible to make arrangements to meet at a different time.
+Take advantage of this opportunity!
+If you have a class at the same time as your instructor’s listed office hours, then usually it is possible to make arrangements to meet at a different time.

 Won’t the professor think I’m stupid if I come for help to office hours?

-No, this isn't high school.
-If you're having problems mastering the material, the instructor will have great respect for your interest in improving your understanding if you come to office hours.
-Savvy students take advantage of office hours!
+If you’re having problems mastering the material, the instructor will have great respect for your interest in improving your understanding if you come to office hours.
+Successful students take advantage of office hours!